retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 Running the calculation
 ~~~~~~~~~~~~~~~~~~~~~~~

 So we have built the graph, now it's time to run the entire calculation which the graph frames.
-In order to run the calculation from the graph root to a specific node, call :py:meth:`PGraph.combine() <retentioneering.graph.p_graph.PGraph.combine>` method with a single parameter ``node`` which accepts the corresponding node object.
+In order to run the calculation from the graph root to a specific node, call :py:meth:`PGraph.combine() <retentioneering.graph.preprocessing_graph.PGraph.combine>` method with a single parameter ``node`` which accepts the corresponding node object.
 The result is represented as the :py:meth:`Eventstream <retentioneering.eventstream.eventstream.Eventstream>` class.

 .. code-block:: python